Hand holding a lightbulb against a blue background with a settings gear icon in bottom right corner

 “Having a knowledge management system isn’t productive at all.
 Using it is.”

-David ChaudronOrganizational psychologist
+David ChaudronOrganizational Psychologist

-3. Create an environment of knowledge sharing
+3. Create an environment of knowledge-sharing

-It doesn’t matter what knowledge management systems you have in place—if you don’t foster an environment that promotes the free exchange of knowledge, your team may hold back (and play things close to the vest with their most valuable insights).
+It doesn’t matter what knowledge management systems you have in place: If you don’t foster an environment that promotes the free exchange of knowledge, your team may hold back (and play things close to the vest with their most valuable insights).

 If you want your employees to embrace your knowledge management systems, encourage different teams and departments to work together and share what they bring to the table.
 Reward people for sharing ideas, and give individuals and teams the credit they deserve when they do.

-“The more your employees understand one another, their varied backgrounds, and what experience they bring to the team, the better they’ll work together and share that tacit knowledge,” says Ronto.
+“The more your employees understand one another, their varied backgrounds, and what experience they bring to the team, the better they’ll work together and share that tacit knowledge,” said Ronto.
 “As people begin to understand that all boats rise with a rising tide, they will be less likely to [hoard] their knowledge.”

 4. Keep things consistent